vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 ```

 * Execute `create_ignition.sh`  This will generate ssh keys, generate install-config.yaml, create a directory based on the cluster name, and create a set of ignition files.
-*  Copy the keys to /root/.ssh so that you can ssh (without password) to those VMs.
+*  Copy the keys to /root/.ssh so that you can ssh (without password) to all the VMs (userid is `core`, more on that later...).
 Don't overwrite id_rsa, id_rsa.pub if you already have keys that you care about:

 `cp ssh_key /root/.ssh/id_rsa`
 `cp ssh_key.pub /root/.ssh/id_rsa.pub`